Bralos railway station

 Bralos railway station (Σιδηροδρομικός Σταθμός Μπράλου) is a railway station in Bralos, Greece.
 The station opened on 8 March 1904., along with the rest of the line.
-It is served by Regional trains to Athens and Leianokladi.
+It is served by local stopping services to Tithorea and Leianokladi.

 History

 The station opened on 8 March 1904, along with the rest of the railway line connecting Piraeus and Athens with the city of Larisa, a line that was later connected to the city of Thessaloniki.
 In 1917, the station became a crucial point of the Entente supply lines to the Macedonian Front, as the Allies used the Taranto to Itea (by boat) to Bralos (by road) and then the Bralos to Salonica railway line to send supplies to the Macedonian Front.

 In 1920, Hellenic State Railways or SEK was established, and the Athens to Thessaloniki line became part of their network.
 In 1939, the station was renamed Gravia.
 During the Axis occupation of Greece (1941–44), Athens was controlled by German military forces, and the line was used for the transport of troops and weapons.
 During this period (and especially during the German withdrawal in 1944), the network in the area of Bralos was severely damaged by both the German army and Greek resistance groups (notably, Operation Harling).

 On 12 January 1947, 300 guerrillas led by Captain Diamantis of the Democratic Army of Greece took the Bralos railway station by surprise at 14:00 local time, when the train pulled into the station.
 The guerrillas destroyed the radios, called on the passengers to get off the train, and separated the civilians from the soldiers.
 Captains Stathakopoulos, Nikolopoulos and gendarme Kastanas, who resisted the takeover, were killed in the ensuing exchange of gunfire.
 The guerrillas remained at the station for an hour and a half, blew up the chimney of the locomotive and set fire to the train, resulting in the burning of two wagons.
 They then left in cars, taking with them about 20 captives, various supplies and the station's cash register, and took refuge in the mountain of Oiti.
 Due to the civil war, the track and rolling stock took some time to replace, with normal service levels resumed around 1948.

 In 1970, the Hellenic Railways Organisation S.A. or OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
 On 1 January 1971 the station, and most of the Greek rail infrastructure was transferred to OSE, a state-owned corporation.
 Freight traffic declined sharply when the state-imposed OSE monopoly for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.
 It was during this time that buslike shelters were installed on both platforms.